-When my husband and I got married 2 years ago, I had first wanted to hire a formal photographer to just take a few posed, formal photos of my husband and I, and our families.
-It was not a first marriage for either of us, so I didn't think we needed an expensive array of photos of the whole day.
+When my husband and I got married two years ago, I had first wanted to hire a formal photographer just to take a few posed, formal photos of my husband and I, and our families.
+It was not the first marriage for either of us, so I didn't think we needed an expensive array of photos of the whole day.
 Plus, we wanted to use the money we might have used to pay for a full day of coverage to be able to do some extra special things to make the day more memorable for our guests.
 But I did want formal photos to remember the day by.
-And also having 3 teens, I thought it would be nice to have pictures of all of them dressed up and looking their best at the same time!
+And also having three teens, I thought it would be nice to have pictures of all of them dressed up and looking their best at the same time!
 What we eventually decided on was to have my husband's brother, who is a wonderful photographer, take pictures during the ceremony and reception.
-This gracious man, David Hellier, not only took formal photos, from a list we compiled, but caught all of the goings on throughout the day.
-Many of the candid photos he took will always be special to us, including those of my husband's Uncle John, who came up with relatives from Florida at 89 just to attend the wedding, and died a few months later.
-The pictures of him blowing bubbles after the ceremony will always be priceless to both my husband and I. I also had my daughter as a back up and she took pictures with my camera, since she is an aspiring photographer herself.
+This gracious man, David Hellier, not only took formal photos, from a list we compiled but caught all of the goings on throughout the day.
+Many of the candid photos he took will always be special to us, including those of my husband's Uncle John, who came up with relatives from Florida at 89 just to attend the wedding and died a few months later.
+The pictures of him blowing bubbles after the ceremony will always be priceless to both my husband and I. I also had my daughter as a backup and she took pictures with my camera since she is an aspiring photographer herself.
 There were many photos that captured a "look of love" that formal photos would never reveal as in those formal photos the bride and groom are looking out toward the camera, not at each other.
 Remembering those candid moments brings warm feelings to both my husband and I each time we look back on our wedding pictures.